How Attackers Get Initial Access

 Social Engineering

 Social Engineering is the most common way for attackers to get initial access.
 This involves manipulating employees of an organization to get them to disclose sensitive information that can aid an attacker.
 Bad guys will reach out to employees through email, phone, fake resumes, etc. with crafted messages, often posing as someone that they are not.
 The recent attack against MGM Resorts happened because of Social Engineering.
 The hacking group targeting them called the help desk posing as an employee with information that was found on the open internet.
-All they had to do was simply ask for the employee’s password to be reset and they were in.
+All they had to do was ask for the employee’s password to be reset and they were in.

 No matter how secure the physical components of a network are, your organization can still be vulnerable to attack.
 Equally as important as keeping the network hardened is keeping employees well-trained and equipped to spot attacks.
 This should be done through Social Engineering simulations and regular training sessions on the dangers of phishing attacks.
-Blue Goat can help to test your organization’s employees’ security awareness with our Social Engineering Campaigns.

 Choosing a Target